sukeniklab/CHE600/Class 01 - intro/README.md

 **V. What you’ll need for next week (and the weeks after that):**

 1. A linux shell.
     1. For Windows users – please install the windows subsystem for linux (WSL).
-Instructions here: <https://learn.microsoft.com/en-us/windows/wsl/install>
+Instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install)
     2. For Mac users, you already have a terminal installed by default.
-Read more about it here: <http://osxdaily.com/2017/04/28/howto-ssh-client-mac/>.
+Read more about it [here](http://osxdaily.com/2017/04/28/howto-ssh-client-mac/).
 2. Anaconda python distribution (we’ll get to it later).
-Get it from [https://www.anaconda.com/distribution](https://www.anaconda.com/distribution/#download-section).
+Get it [here](https://www.anaconda.com/distribution/#download-section).
 We’ll use the python 3.8 distribution.
 It is important that you do not have python already installed on your computer, or there may be clashes.
 If you have python, and do not want to uninstall it you are free to use your own build – just know that the class will be using the Spyder IDE that comes with Anaconda.
 3. Make sure you can log into the linux shell.
     1. Activate WSL or the OS/X shell.
     2. WSL requires you to set a password – please set it and don’t forget it!